Mark Middleton (businessman)

-Mark Middleton was an American businessman and lawyer who served as a special assistant to President Bill Clinton in the White House during the 1990s.
+Mark Middleton (October 12, 1962 – May 7, 2022) was an American businessman and lawyer who served as a special assistant to President Bill Clinton in the White House during the 1990s.
+He facilitated visits by Jeffrey Epstein to the White House and flew with Epstein during this time.
 He died in 2022 in an alleged suicide.
+He was found hanging by an electrical cord and had a shotgun wound to his chest.

 Early life

 Middleton was born in 1962 and raised in Arkansas.
 He studied law at the University of Arkansas and later worked as a lawyer in Little Rock, Arkansas.
 With his family, he helped to build the air conditioning company Middleton Heat & Air.

 Work for Bill Clinton

 In Little Rock, he met the then-governor of Arkansas, Bill Clinton.
-He became involved in Bill Clinton’s political career during Clinton's 1992 campaign for the presidency, playing a key role in fundraising efforts, helping to raise $4 million for Clinton’s campaign.
+He became involved in Bill Clinton's political career during Clinton's 1992 campaign for the presidency, playing a key role in fundraising efforts, helping to raise $4 million for Clinton's campaign.

 During the first Clinton administration, Middleton served as a special assistant to the President and as an aide to Chief of Staff Mack McLarty.
 His main task at the White House was to maintain contact with Clinton's various donors.
-He was involved in facilitating access to the White House for various visitors, including financier Jeffrey Epstein.
-Records indicate that Epstein visited the White House at least 17 times between 1993 and 1995, with many of those visits authorized by Middleton.
-He also flew with Epstein on his private jet in May 1994.

 Middleton was implicated in the Chinagate controversy.
 Middleton had contact to Charlie Trie, John Huang and the Indonesian Riady family, playing a key role in the affair.
-In congressional hearings, testimonies indicated that Liu Chao-Ying, a colonel in the People's Liberation Army, had mentioned that Middleton received $500,000 to "do good things for China."
 He was called to testify before the House Committee on Government Reform in 1999 but invoked his Fifth Amendment rights, refusing to answer questions to avoid self-incrimination.